hydrogen-dev/hydro-docs/README.md

 <h2>Whitelisting</h2>
 <p>You must whitelist every user you desire to authenticate with this service.
 This can be an end user or another developer utilizing your platform/API.</p>
 <p>Whitelisted addresses will be stored both on the blockchain and in our private database.
 Each address is tied directly to your API key.</p>
-<p>All authentication requests will have to be sent with this username/key combo and a whitelisted <code>hydroAddressId</code> which is created one time on initial setup using the following process:</p>
+<p>All authentication requests will have to be sent with this username/key combo and a whitelisted <code>hydro_address_id</code> which is created one time on initial setup using the following process:</p>
 <ul>
 <p>1.
 POST to <code>/whitelist/{address}</code> with your API username/key combo, and the user’s Ethereum/Hydro address.</p>
 <p>2.
-Returns <code>hydroAddressId</code> if the address has been successfully whitelabeled</p>
+Returns <code>hydro_address_id</code> if the address has been successfully whitelabeled</p>
 <p>3.
-The user must use the <code>hydroAddressId</code> for all subsequent API calls.
+The user must use the <code>hydro_address_id</code> for all subsequent API calls.
 For security purposes, this id will only be generated one time.
 Please store it in a safe place such as a database or key file.
-If the hydroAddressId is lost, the user will need to whitelist a new wallet address and potentially transfer any hydro over.</p>
+If the hydro_address_id is lost, the user will need to whitelist a new wallet address and potentially transfer any hydro over.</p>
 </ul>
 <H2>Base Url</H2>
 <p><code>https://api.hydrogenplatform.com/hydro/v1</code></p>